composable-logs/composable-logs/docs/docs/live-demos/mnist-digits-demo-pipeline.md

   Please see [Next steps](/next-steps/) for plans to address this.

 ### Notes and possible limitations
 - Compute resources provided for free by Github are limited.
 This could be improved with a more powerful self-hosted runner.
-Since `pynb-dag-runner` is built on [Ray framework](https://www.ray.io/), it can also run tasks in parallel provided (provided compute resources).
-- Pipeline run logs are published as build artifacts to a public repo.
+- The demo pipeline run logs are published as build artifacts to a public repo.
-    - If any secrets are used in the pipeline, this require special care.
+    - Thus, if any secrets are used in the pipeline, this require special care.
     - For public Github repos, build artifacts have maximum retention period of 90 days.
-- The Experiment tracker UI is public website.
+- The Experiment tracker UI is a public website.
 Making the website private requires a premium [Github subscription](https://docs.github.com/en/enterprise-cloud@latest/pages/getting-started-with-github-pages/changing-the-visibility-of-your-github-pages-site).

 These limitations could be addressed by introducing cloud infrastructure and customization.
 On the other hand, in that case there are also many other options.